A client-server architecture made up of clients, servers, and resources, with requests managed through HTTP.

 I am still in the xxx domain, and we will also have lots of cross paths and collaborations in the near future.
 Looking forward to it.

-Thanks,
+Thanks, xxx

 Dear all,

+As some of you may know, I am leaving <company-name> and today is my last working day.
 I started my career in <company-name> back from Mar 2010 and it is 10 years already.
 It is still vivid to me all the days and nights, smiles and tears we have gone through along the way, from <project-A> to <project-B>.
 I felt so lucky when getting offer from <company-name> in 2009, and I still feel the same today.

 Special thanks to my manager Alen and all SLTs, who give me all the opportunities in <department-name>, support me for the various decisions we have made, and encourage me to try something new.
 I’d like to say thank you to our PM team, especially Bob as well.
 We know each other for long time and started working together for several years.
 I really enjoy working with you and your team on various projects over the years.
 And thanks to all precious managers: Andrew, Eric, Tom and Mike.
 I cannot achieve so much without your help and guidance.